naoufal51/disaster_response/README.md

 ## Live Web app:
 **click on the image below**

-*Note:* You can visalize the app but the model might not work due to limited resources on the Free tier of  render.com
+*Note:*  You can visualize the app but the model might not work due to limited resources on the Free tier of `render.com`

 <a href="https://disasterapp.onrender.com/">
   <img src="figures/family.png" width="200" height="200" alt="Disaster Response Webapp.
 Generate by hotpot.ai.">